AgentBluenote/Mozilla/javascript/introduction-to-js-1/tasks/variables/marking.md

 ## Task 1

-This task covers basic understanding of declaring a variable with a value, then initializing it.
+This task covers basic understanding of declaring a variable with a value, and initializing it — both separately and at the same time.
 Ideally your code should look something like this:

 ```
 let myName;